Dear Common Council of the City of London,

 If you wish to make a complaint about the way the CoL has managed your

-enquiry, please make your complaint in writing to email address:
+request under the FOIA, please make your complaint in writing to our

-www.cityoflondon.gov.uk/Feedback, at the end of which is located the
+following page: www.cityoflondon.gov.uk/Feedback, at the end of which

-Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
-Telephone:
+Commissioner, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

-The CoL holds the copyright in this communication.
-Its supply does not
+CoL holds the copyright in this communication.
+The supply of it does not

-give a right to re-use in a way that would infringe that copyright, for
+give you a right to re-use it in a way that would infringe that copyright,

-example, by making copies, publishing and issuing copies to the public or
+for example, by making copies, publishing and issuing copies to the public

 reproduced under the fair dealing provisions of the Copyright, Designs and